mixpanel/docs/pages/docs/data-structure/events-and-properties.md

 * A `Page Viewed` event might have a property called `Page URL`, which is set to the URL of the page that was viewed.
 * A `Signed Up` event might have a property called `Signup Type`, which indicates whether the signup was `organic` vs `referral`.
 * A `Song Played` event might have a property called `Song Name`, which is set to the name of the song that was played.
-* A `Order Completed` event might have a property called `Items`, which is a list of objects, each of which contains details about an item, like its name, category, and price.
+* An `Order Completed` event might have a property called `Items`, which is a list of objects, each of which contains details about an item, like its name, category, and price.

 ## Use Cases